Paris - Ile De France

 Foundation of the Sanctum Martyrum Chapel

-In the 16th century, an ancient staircase, which led to a crypt containing three graves marked with a cross and ancient inscriptions, was discovered on the hillside.
+In the 16th century, builders discovered an ancient staircase while working on the hill side.
+The steps led down to a crypt containing three graves marked with a cross and ancient inscriptions.

 The nuns immediately believed that this was where Saint-Denis and his fellow preachers were beheaded and buried.

-In the late 17th century, they deserted the Upper Abbey, the original buildings on the hilltop, and moved to the Lower Abbey.
+In the late 17th century, they deserted the Upper Abbey, the original buildings on the hilltop, and settled in the Lower Abbey.

 The Ghosts of the Abbey of Montmartre